MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

    and check to make sure that only the key(s) you wanted were added.

    SUCCESS: Configuration copied successfully on host1!
-   "

 This command will try to copy the configuration with the current user.
 If you want to use a different user (e.g.: root), run this:

 .. code-block:: bash

-   arthur@goldenheart$ bb config --deploy host1 --user root "Copying configuration to host1; write the password:"
+   arthur@heartofgold$ bb config --deploy host1 --user root "Copying configuration to host1; write the password:"
    /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/arthur/.ssh/id_rsa.pub"
    /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed